SKSKSK94/SFND_Camera_Final/README.md

 Find examples where the TTC estimate of the Lidar sensor does not seem plausible.
 Describe your observations and provide a sound argumentation why you think this happened.
 Several examples (2-3) have been identified and described in detail.
 The assertion that the TTC is off has been based on manually estimating the distance to the rear of the preceding vehicle from a top view perspective of the Lidar points

 One example of TTC of Lidar in case of <Detector, Descriptor> = <Shi-Tomashi, FREAK> is as follows.
-As you can see bold time in the columns of TTC of Lidar of below table, a sudden increase in TTC has occured.
+As you can see bold time in the column of TTC of Lidar of below table, a sudden increase in TTC has occured.
 In the formula for calculating the TTC of Lidar, **TTC = meanXCurr * dT / (meanXPrev - meanXCurr)**, a small value change in x in a continuous frame, **(meanXPrev - meanXCurr)**, caused a sudden increase in TTC.
 This is because distance to preceding car from previous data frame, **meanXPrev**, might have been influenced by some point cloud outliers, which result in shorter distance than the actual tailgate.
-Some outliers can be removed by sorting the x-values in ascending order, removing the front part and back part and calculating the mean for the rest(This can be found in the code in **FP.2**) .
-By doing so, some way off can be removed.
+Some of these outliers can be removed by sorting the x-values in ascending order, removing the front part and back part and calculating the mean for the rest(This can be found in the code in **FP.2**).
+By doing so, some way off can be removed but the rest of the way off(**bold type time in the TTC of Lidar column**) seems to be because the overall point cloud datas are skewed to one side considering top view image of point cloud within interesting bounding box.

 |Detector type|Descriptor type|Image number|TTC of Lidar|TTC of Camera|
 |:--------:|:--------:|:--------:|:--------:|:--------:|